-Human-centered, warm AI that coexists and grows together with people

-As Al gradually begins to be applied to every aspect of everyday life, Al ethics is emerging as an important issue in the international community, including the ICT industry.
-SK Telecom, in line with E.S.G its goal of becoming an 'Al Company', has established a company-wide Al ethics system to become a leading company in AI ethics practice.
+Human-centered, warm AI that coexists and grows together with people important issue in the international community, including the ICT industry.
+SK Telecom, in line with its goal of becoming an 'Al Company', has established a company-wide Al ethics system to become a leading company in AI ethics practice.
 We will provide people-centered AI services that benefit the world and are loved by our customers by establishing and applying the AI pursuit value and AI conversation execution ethics to all our AI services.
-Data Center SK Telecom Transparency Technology Enterprise protection of